-Today, we learned a variety of variables that can affect brain development and youth's ability to cope during while having a big feelings.
+Today, we learned a variety of variables that can affect brain development and youth's ability to cope while having big feelings.

 We want to remind everyone that while this information is helpful in understanding the youth we teach; it cannot be used to diagnose or label a youth in your care.